By Tevy Pilc

 Facebook places Israel in last on it’s list of competing countries – and without its flag too.

-The following occurred on a Facebook feature called Profile Frames, which allows users to add a flag and the Rio 2016 in their profile photo.
+The following occurred on a Facebook feature called Profile Frames, (page does not exist) which allows users to add a flag and the Rio 2016 in their profile photo.
 The Israel option can be found right at the bottom of the list after Zimbabwe, which is the last country alphabetically on the list.
 Also absent is the Israeli flag in the option.
 Instead is the flag of the Israeli Olympic Committee.

 You could arguably chalk this up as human error – particularly regarding the flag folly because along with countries such as the US and Canada, Israel is represented by it’s Olympic committee logo and not the country flag.
 The Israel Olympic Committee contacted Facebook about the issues after receiving multiple complaints and was soon thereafter fixed accordingly.